calpoly-iandunn/csc471/references/git.md

 There are approximately 1,000,000 tools that can help you learn git.
 So far as I know, [this is as good as any](https://try.github.io/).
-If you take any issue with this source or have any alternative recommendations, please let me know!
+If you have any alternatives to recommend, please let me know!

+## Base Code

+The base code for each assignment is contained in a Git repository hosted on GitHub.
+You can download the basecode as a `.zip`, or you can clone it.
+If you clone the repository, you will not need to follow the "creation" steps below.

+## Hand-In

 We will be using [GitHub Classroom](https://classroom.github.com/) to turn in assignments this quarter.

-After you accept the assignment, you will be able to select a **clone** url.

-## Hand-In
+### Creation

+If you downloaded the base code (not cloned, so you don't have a repo yet) you need to create repo where your source code is.
 Create a git repository by running this command in the directory with your files:

 ```bash
 git init
 ```

-Add your source code and readme to it like this:
+Add your source code and readme to using the **add** command it like this:

 ```bash
 git add src/